leopiresgoss/leopiresgoss/README.md

-# Hi there, I'm Leonardo 🙂
+# Hi there, I'm Leonardo 🚀

-- 💜 I finished the Full-Stack curriculum at Microverse
+- 💜 Full-stack web developer working as a Ruby on Rails developer and participating in the [deploy(impact) 2022](https://www.womenplusplus.ch/deploy-impact)
 - 🌱 I’m currently learning TypeScript
 - 💡 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with Google OAuth2 for Rails